CHESAPEAKE, Va. - A raccoon found in the Jolliff Woods neighborhood of Chesapeake has tested positive for rabies.

 - Seek medical treatment promptly for any animal bite to ensure appropriate and timely evaluation and treatment.
 All animal exposures must be taken seriously.

 - Do not approach wild animals, especially raccoons, bats, foxes, or skunks.
 If you think a wild animal needs help, call the Virginia Department of Game and Inland Fisheries or a licensed wildlife rehabilitator for guidance (www.dgif.virginia.gov).

 - Bring stray domestic animals, especially if they appear ill or injured, to the attention of local animal control authorities.
 If you think a stray animal needs help, contact your local animal control office for guidance.

 - Have your veterinarian vaccinate your dogs, cats, ferrets, and selected livestock.
 Keep the vaccinations up-to-date.
 Consult your veterinarian of the Chesapeake Health Department if you have any questions about pet vaccinations.

 - Confine your pets and livestock to your property.

 - Securely seal garbage containers with lids.

 State law requires all dogs and cats over the age of four months to be vaccinated against rabies.

-For more information on rabies, contact the Chesapeake Health Department at (757) 382-8672, Animal Control at (757) 382-8080 or visit the Virginia Department of Health’s website or the U.S. Centers for Disease Control and Prevention’s website.
+For more information on rabies, contact the Chesapeake Health Department at (757) 382-8672 or Animal Control at (757) 382-8080 or log onto the Virginia Department of Health’s website or the U.S. Centers for Disease Control and Prevention’s website.